Refinishing A Hardwood Floor

 Refinishing a wood floor is without a doubt one of the most interesting processes we have ever witnessed.
 Sure, all it is is sanding and painting, but this is one process that can really be messed up if you aren’t careful.

 The first step is to empty the room.
 Not just the furniture – everything.
 Remove knick knacks, pictures, mirrors – everything.
 What you don’t remove will have to be cleaned inside and out.
 The dust created during the initial sandings is unbelievable.
-Whether you do it yourself or have it done you will have to dust the entire house once the job is complete.
+Whether you’re going to do it yourself or have it done by expert Hardwood Refinishers, you will have to dust the entire house once the job is complete.
 Oh, but it is so worth it.
 After the room is emptied tape all cabinet doors shut.
 Also, tape shut all doorways and openings to other parts of the house.

 There are two levels of refinishing: going down to bare wood and cutting away all imperfections or lightly screening the finish and adding a couple of touch-up coats.
 Since doing the former will prepare you for both that’s the process we will tackle here.